-Time & Effort Glossary
+Time and Effort Glossary

-Office of Research, Scholarship, and Sponsored Programs
+Office of Research, Scholarship and Sponsored Programs

 The following terms are commonly used when referring to the work that a university employee undertakes on a sponsored project: